sjanhunen/dokimazo/papers/one-question.rst

 The Scribe
 ----------

-The Scribe's question came the closest to the Word of God.
+The Scribe's question was about the law.

 Christ acknowledges that this was a good question.
+In His answer, Christ points out that everything in fact all the law and the prophets hang on loving God with all the heart, mind, soul, and strength.

+This was the only One to walk the face of the earth that actually kept the greatest commandment.

 The Greatest Commandment
 ========================

 .. sidebar:: Main Points

+   - The focal point of the ministry of Jesus was the heart.
-   - The greatest commandment starts with the heart and flows outward
+   - The greatest commandment illustrates this:
      - What we focus on is where our treasure is
      - What we talk about flows directly out of our heart
-   - True faith is from the heart, which goes much deeper than religion or reason
+   - True faith (as opposed to religion or reason) is always about the heart

 What does it mean to love God with all of your heart and soul and mind and strength?